Domain 7: Customer Intelligence & Synthetic Testing

 |---|---|---|---|

 | CVS Health × Simile | Built generative agents on 2.9M consented responses from 400,000+ participants across 200+ behavioral scenarios.
-Operates 100,000+ "agentic twins" | Use case: medication adherence drivers — twins surfaced trust/confidence/convenience as primary; barriers as confusion/refill anxiety/prior frustration | Critical caveat from CVS's own announcement: "simulations don't replace real-world research" — they prioritize what to test.
+Operates 100,000+ "agentic twins" | Use case: medication adherence drivers; twins surfaced trust/confidence/convenience as primary, barriers as confusion/refill anxiety/prior frustration | Critical caveat from CVS's own announcement: "simulations don't replace real-world research" (they prioritize what to test).
 Governance monitors tone, fairness, safety.
 Strongest consumer-healthcare example |

 | EY × Evidenza | C-suite executive research; "Synthetic CMO" feature with Sharp/Ritson/Binet/Field clones | EY CMO Toni Clayton-Hine reported 95% correlation with EY's actual Global Brand Survey of C-suite execs.
 Confirmed clients: BlackRock, Microsoft, JP Morgan, Salesforce, Dentsu, ServiceNow | Self-reported correlations not externally audited; pricing ~$50K-$100K/yr |

-| Aaru — 2024 NY Democratic primary | ~5,000 AI agents predicting election | Within <400 votes of actual at ~1/10 the cost of traditional polls | Strongest prediction-validation in public record; weakest is one-off election results don't prove repeatable methodology (Nate Silver's team published critical "AI polls are fake polls" piece) |
+| Aaru, 2024 NY Democratic primary | ~5,000 AI agents predicting election | Within <400 votes of actual at ~1/10 the cost of traditional polls | Strongest prediction-validation in public record; weakest is that one-off election results don't prove repeatable methodology (Nate Silver's team published the critical "AI polls are fake polls" piece) |

-| Park 1,000 People + NN/G three-study evaluation (calibration) | Where synthetic & real agreed: directional preferences, demographic patterns, personality dimensions (Big Five 0.80) | Where they diverged: behavioral data (online courses — synthetic claimed completion when real users hadn't), drone delivery (synthetic favorable, real users impractical), dog-food purchase intent (synthetic SD lower than human; magnitude off) | Twin-to-human correlation averaged 0.197 in Columbia mega-study |
+| Park 1,000 People + NN/G three-study evaluation (calibration) | Where synthetic & real agreed: directional preferences, demographic patterns, personality dimensions (Big Five 0.80) | Where they diverged: behavioral data (online courses, where synthetic claimed completion when real users hadn't), drone delivery (synthetic favorable, real users impractical), dog-food purchase intent (synthetic SD lower than human, magnitude off) | Twin-to-human correlation averaged 0.197 in Columbia mega-study |

-| PandaDoc × Wynter (the anti-synthetic control) | 50-person verified B2B marketing panel on PandaDoc messaging | Found "on-brand docs" was confusing/generic for the ICP — live human responses caught what synthetic might have missed | 12–48 hour turnaround |
+| PandaDoc × Wynter (the anti-synthetic control) | 50-person verified B2B marketing panel on PandaDoc messaging | Found "on-brand docs" was confusing/generic for the ICP, where live human responses caught what synthetic might have missed | 12 to 48 hour turnaround |

 | Regulated-industry limit | No FDA regulation specifically governs synthetic personas.
 CVS's pattern (never sole-basis decision-making, governance layer) is the de facto regulated-industry playbook | Pharma firms using synthetic for HCP message testing keep human IRB-approved validation pass on every consequential decision | FDA's 2024 draft guidance on AI in drug development is silent on synthetic respondents |